RoyOltmans/aqualin/README.md

 I wrote two scripts containing the gatt commands to the correct uuid to control the device.
 Its neseccary to change the mac address to your aquilin device within this command in the script.

+Next step will be a port to Python combining it with MQTT as an IoT controller/provider endpoint.

 # Installation

 Requirements are: